 Bunjil's Lookout - 1795 Steiglitz road, Maude

 The design of Bunjil's Lookout takes its inspiration from the indigenous story of the wedge-tailed eagle, Bunjil.
 It was opened on 27th February 2015 with a traditional smoking ceremony.
+An article in the Golden Plains Gazette (April 2015) titled "Bunjil Lookout Keeping an Eagle-Eye on the Moorabool Valley" gives an excellent account of the opening.

 "Bellin-Bellin, open your bag and let out some wind."